 “A.A. is not allied with any sect, denomination, politics, organization or institution; does not wish to engage in any controversy, neither endorses nor opposes any causes.”

 Splinter groups in AA

 Sooner or later, some members begin to separate themselves from mainstream AA.
 Differences of opinion develop about the most effective way to recover from alcoholism.
 When this happens, schisms develop.

-It would seem that these splinter groups have one thing in common: They are usually led by what Wikipedia describes as a “Charismatic leader.”
-These are strong personalities that create and lead the group.
-They impose their particular brand of recovery on unsuspecting newcomers.
-Many of them are vulnerable and lost in their lives.
+It would seem that these splinter groups have one thing in common: They are usually created and led by what Wikipedia describes as a “Charismatic leader” or leaders.
+In AA, these are strong personalities whose agenda is to impose their ideas on how to get sober.
+These ideas frequently follow a subjective interpretation of The AA Big Book.

 Love and Tolerance